 - If you have clear career goals, please tell us what type of work you see yourself engaged in after earning the MSW.

 Applicants are required to submit three references.
-One reference is required from a faculty member or advisor if you are currently in school and/or from a supervisor if you are working.
+One reference should be from a faculty member or advisor if you are currently in school and/or from a supervisor if you are working.
 Other references may include people familiar with your current or past work or volunteer experience, preferably a manager or supervisor.
 References from family members, personal friends, personal therapists, or employees are not acceptable.

 Please alert your recommenders to check their junk mail folders in case the emails are received there mistakenly.
 It is the applicant’s responsibility to ensure that all references are completed and submitted.